 - Silver – medium cover

-- Gold – full or top cover
+- Gold – full or top cover.

 In between these main tiers there are also Silver Plus, Bronze Plus and Basic Plus policies that cover at least one service more than the normal Silver, Bronze or Basic policies.
-For example a Silver Plus policy could include cover for pregnancy or cataract surgery (services usually only covered under Gold policies).
+For example, a Silver Plus policy could include cover for pregnancy or cataract surgery (services usually only covered under Gold policies).

 Since April 2007, health insurance funds have been able to give single parents a reduced premium compared to the family rate.
 Before that time, health insurance regulation meant that single parents always paid the same premium as two-parent families.

-CHOICE tip: If you've been a loyal customer and stayed with the same fund and policy for the past ten years or more, you may be stuck in the old system.
+CHOICE tip: If you've been a loyal customer and stayed with the same fund and policy for the past 10 years or more, you may be stuck in the old system.
 Check with your insurer.

 Health funds may also offer single parents lower premiums for hospital cover, but not extras cover.
-The health funds listed below offer single parents cheaper premiums than those they offer two-parent families, for at least some of their policies.

 Check what's included